 For a chewy and crispy crust, put all-purpose flour and salt in a large bowl, and add in the Dairy Butter cubes.
 By a whisk or your hand, start to combine the ingredients until they begin to clump.
 Mix them while they are shaping a soft dough.
 If it is necessary, add in the icy water gradually.

 Also, you can use a food processor.
 Do not over mix.
-Pat the dough into a ball and flatten into a disk.
-Then put the dough on a plastic wrap, cover, and let it chill in the fridge for about 30 minutes.
+Pat the dough into a ball and flatten it into a disk.
+Then put the dough on a plastic wrap, cover it, and let it chill in the fridge for about 30 minutes.

-In a large bowel, mix the eggs, heavy cream, salt, pepper, and nutmeg.
+In a large bowl, mix the eggs, heavy cream, salt, pepper, and nutmeg.
 Beat until incorporated.
 Set it aside.

 Return to the oven and bake for another 15 minutes until the crust is slightly golden.
 Remove from the oven.

-Scatter the vegetable mixture over the crust, sprinkle the shredded Kalleh shire blue cheese, and Gruyere cheese crumbles.
+Scatter the vegetable mixture over the crust, sprinkle the shredded Shire Blue Cheese, and Gruyere cheese crumbles.
 Pour the egg and cream mixture over the crust.

 Bake in the oven for 35 minutes or until golden brown and set.
 Once done, let it cool on a cooling rack, then cut into pieces.

 You can make the dough the night before because it gives the buttery dough enough time to chill, and it will be easier to roll later.
 You can also freeze the Quiche dough for three months.